g-sherman/plugin_build_tool/index.md

     Options:
       --config TEXT  Name of the config file to use if other than pb_tool.cfg --help         Show this message and exit.

+Your zipped plugin is created in a `zip_build` subdirectory of your project.
+This directory is for building the archive---anything placed there will ultimately be lost.

+The `zip` command leaves a copy of your plugin in the `zip_build` directory.
+You can take a look at it to make sure your `pb_tool.cfg` is properly setup to deploy all the files needed.

 ### Creating a Config File for an Existing Project
 You can create a config file for an existing plugin project by changing to the